Artificial Sweeteners

 • Digestion: Allulose is absorbed by the body but is not metabolized for energy.
 It passes through the bloodstream and is excreted in the urine.

 • Toxicity: Allulose is generally considered safe for consumption by regulatory agencies when consumed within acceptable daily intake levels.
 It has been studied for safety and has not been found to have carcinogenic or other harmful effects.
+No significant links to cognitive decline.

 • Common Foods: Allulose is found in various products, including baked goods, ice cream, beverages, and confectionery.